plotnik/ea-books-web/public/lit/pom_csv.py.rst

 POM CSV
 =======

-Export dependencies from POM to CSV file
+Export the dependencies from the POM file to a CSV file.

+Open a Streamlit window that contains a text area where you can paste the contents of the `pom.xml` file.

+After pasting, you can click the **"Parse"** button to process the data, and then click the **"Save CSV"** button to download the CSV file.

 ::